CharlesHolbrow/monode/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

-2.2.0 Add monode.grid and monode.arc convenience properties
+- 2.2.0 Add monode.grid and monode.arc convenience properties
-2.1.1 Improve documentation
+- 2.1.1 Improve documentation
-2.1.0 add device.level method for arc and grid
+- 2.1.0 add device.level method for arc and grid
-2.0.0 rename to monode
+- 2.0.0 rename node-monome to monode
-1.1.2 Better Readme
+- 1.1.2 Better Readme
-1.1.1 Bugfixes
+- 1.1.1 Bugfixes
-1.1.0 Add Arc Support
+- 1.1.0 Add Arc Support

 ## License
 Copyright (c) 2013 Charles Holbrow